rastarastegar/Liri-node-app/homework_instructions.md

    * Step Four: On the next screen, scroll down to where you see your client id and client secret.
 Copy these values down somewhere, you'll need them to use the Spotify API and the [node-spotify-api package](https://www.npmjs.com/package/node-spotify-api).

+// run the "npm instal request"
+// this is like Ajax call but  for node.js
+// this helps making request to

 3. `node liri.js movie-this '<movie name here>'`

    * This will output the following information to your terminal/bash window: